Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 Plain Java projects are hard to maintain and hard to build for others.
 **Always use [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/).**
-These tools allow you to set up a complete build with proper packaging, run tests in the process and manage all the project's dependencies.
+These tools allow you to set up a complete build with proper packaging, manage all the project's dependencies and utilize plugins: run tests during build process, generate JavaDoc and do [many more things](https://maven.apache.org/plugins/).
 Thanks to that, a properly configured Maven/Gradle project can take up only a few seconds from downloading it to getting it to run or to being able to modify it easily.

 An important thing when creating a tool that others might find useful is to choose the right Java version.
 Big companies are often reluctant to change the JDK version every few months and also to choose